Latest coronavirus 'traffic light' travel update due this week

 Cheap train and coach ticket offers go quick.
 To hear about them as soon as they're released, sign up to the free weekly email.

 Alternatively, get your skates on (or your trainers, rollerblades or unicycle) if it's a short journey.
 Going by foot's a far healthier alternative, and it's MoneySaving too.

 OK, it's a radical thought, and it's not right for everyone.
-If your motor costs a fortune, it's worth considering: do you really need it?
+But if your motor costs a fortune, it's worth considering: do you really need it?
 Or if you have two cars, do you need them both?

 Think how much you would get from selling it, how much you'd save on insurance, tax, fuel and repairs compared to the cost of getting public transport.

 Not only would it save you money, you'd be doing your bit for the environment.
-See some of the forum discussions for other people's experiences of selling their motor.
+See the forum discussion on other people's experiences of selling their motor.

 Ever fancied yourself as a dab hand under the bonnet?
 Well, why pay for basic repairs and car maintenance when you could do them yourself?
 The time and effort spent learning how to fix and look after your car could also prevent more serious problems down the line, saving you even more dosh.